James Tissot: Late career

-In 1885, Tissot had a revival of his Catholic faith, which led him to spend the rest of his life making paintings about biblical events.
-Many of his artist friends were skeptical about his conversion, which coincided with the French Catholic revival, a reaction against the secular attitude of the French Third Republic.
-Moving away from the Impressionism and Post-Impressionism, who aimed to create art that reflected a changing, modern world, Tissot returned to traditional, representational styles and narratives in his watercolors.
-To assist in his completion of biblical illustrations, Tissot traveled to the Middle East in 1886, 1889, and 1896 to make studies of the landscape and people.
+After completing the Woman of Paris in 1885 Tissot experienced a religious vision at the Church of St. Sulpice, leading him to revive his Catholic faith and spend the remainder of his life making paintings about biblical events.
+Moving away from the Impressionists' and Post-Impressionists' intent to create art that reflected a changing, modern world, Tissot returned to traditional, representational styles and narratives in his watercolors.
+As part of this artistic effort Tissot traveled to the Middle East in 1886, 1889, and 1896 to make studies of its landscapes and cultures, which would come to distinguish his series from contemporary Biblical art through its "considerable archaeological exactitude" in striving for accuracy rather than religious emotion.
 His series of 365 gouache illustrations showing the life of Christ were shown to critical acclaim and enthusiastic audiences in Paris (1894–1895), London (1896) and New York (1898–1899), before being bought by the Brooklyn Museum in 1900.
 They were published in a French edition in 1896–1897 and in an English one in 1897–1898, bringing Tissot vast wealth and fame.
 During July 1894, Tissot was awarded the Legion of Honour, France's most prestigious medal.

 Tissot spent the last years of his life working on paintings of subjects from the Old Testament.
 Although he never completed the series, he exhibited 80 of these paintings in Paris in 1901 and engravings after them were published in 1904.